hewmatt10/xor-neural-network/README.md

 # xor-neural-network

 ## Description
-This python program attempts to recreate the basics of a neural network without any machine learning library (Tensorflow, Pytorch, Keras).
+This python program attempts to recreate the basics of a deep neural network without any machine learning library (Tensorflow, Pytorch, Keras).

 ## Next Steps